-A delicious recipe for a classic strawberry shortcake – using fresh California Strawberries is a wonderful way to balance out your sweet treats with delicious fruit that’s also a nutritional powerhouse.
+This is our go-to recipe for Classic Strawberry Shortcake.
+Using fresh California Strawberries is a wonderful way to balance out your sweet treats with a delicious fruit that’s also a nutritional powerhouse.

 - 2¼ cups self-rising flour, divided